gutenbadgers/OpenReader/README.md

 # Once inside venv, pip will install packages isolated from your system
 pip install flask

+# Then setup your local state
+flask init-db

-# When you're done, exit the virtual environment
+# When you're done with flask, exit the virtual environment
 deactivate
 ```

 ## Usage

 If you're using `virtualenv`, then first run `source venv/bin/activate`.
+Run `deactivate` or exit the shell to leave the virtual environment.

 Execute `flask run`, then visit http://127.0.0.1:5000 in your browser.

-With `virtualenv`, run `deactivate` or just kill the shell when you're done.

 ## Contributor Info

 * Tabs, not spaces.
 That's what the tab key is for.

+* Use quotes for strings, not apostrophes.
+The exception is in templates, where it messes up the syntax highlighting to use real quotes.

 * Don't commit (even locally) if there are errors or warnings.